7 September 2022

 The performance of your super fund can make a big difference to your balance.
 Switching to a super fund that has a history of strong returns may mean you end up with more money in retirement.

-Net benefit refers to investment earnings to 30 June 2020 (less admin and investment fees).
+Net benefit refers to investment earnings to 30 June 2022 (less administration and investment fees and costs).
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 3. Know how your fund invests your super